metaDMG-dev/metaDMG-cpp/README.md

 # Installation

 ### Dependencies
-metaDamage0.2 requires HTSlib - a common library used for handling high-throughput sequencing data. eigen3 and gsl.
+metaDMG-cpp requires HTSlib - a common library used for handling high-throughput sequencing data. eigen3 and gsl.

 On ubuntu these can be installed with: